On a Class of Degenerate Abstract Parabolic Problems and Applications to Some Eddy Current Models: Introduction

 The extended abstract framework of \cite{PIC_2010:1889} still allows us to incorporate the degenerate situation, where $\sigma$ is only supported in a bounded subset $\Omega_{c}$ of the underlying open set $\Omega$ (with positive distance to the boundary of $\Omega$).

-Although electromagnetic fields are generally accepted to be controlled by Maxwell's equations, it is still well established with engineers, see e.g. \cite{zbMATH04191042,Dirks1996}, to discard Maxwell's correction, i.e. the displacement current term.
+Although electromagnetic fields are generally accepted to be controlled by Maxwell's equations, it is still well established with engineers, see e.g. \cite{zbMATH04191042,Dirks1996}, to discard Maxwell's correction, i.e., the displacement current term.
 It appears that the rigorous justification of the above degenerate eddy current problem, where $\epsilon=0$ and $\sigma$ vanishes in some region, is still open or rather unattainable.

 For a survey concerning the eddy current problem the reader may consult \cite[Chapter 8]{zbMATH01266750} and for various variants \cite{RDS:RDS5861}.
+We shall furthermore refer to \cite{RFV2003,RPV2003,RV2008,RV2010} for the eddy current problem particularly considered in the time harmonic case.
+A convergence result relating the non-vanishing dielectricity case to the eddy current version of Maxwell's equations is also presented in \cite{RV2010}.
+We connect this convergence statement to the one derived in the concluding section of the paper at hand at the end of this manuscript, see Remark \ref{rem:Conv}.
+We refer to \cite{Rappaz} for a mathematical treatment of eddy current type problems and a selection of applications.

+For a treatment of the full time-dependent problem with nowhere vanishing $\sigma$, we refer to the recent paper \cite{francini2020existence}.
+This treatment prerequisites more assumptions on the smoothness of the boundary of the underlying domain (as well as on the magnetic permeability), which we wish to avoid here.